magepages/mpdocs/docs/gift-wrap/index.md

   ![Imgur](https://i.imgur.com/ZKLVCm2.png)

- - Show Mageplaza One Step Checkout khi cài đặt extension One Step Checkout của Mageplaza.
-Khi cài One Step Checkout của Mageplaza bạn có thể tóm gọn 6 bước thanh toán chỉ trong 1 trang giúp khách hàng thuận tiện , dễ dàng rút ngắn thời gian trong việc thanh toán.
+- Show the Mageplaza One Step Checkout option when installing [Mageplaza's One Step Checkout extension](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).
+With this module, customers can go through 6 steps of payment in one page, making it convenient for them to process with checkout.

 ### 2. Manage Wrap Categories